You are given an array of integers heights

 return max_area

-A more efficient solution involves using a stack to keep track of the indices of increasing heights.
-When we encounter a height that is smaller than the height at the top of the stack, it means we have found the right boundary for the rectangle with the height at the top of the stack as the minimum height.
-We can then calculate the area and update the maximum area.
+A more efficient approach involves using a stack to keep track of the indices of increasing heights.
+When we encounter a bar that is shorter than the bar at the top of the stack, it indicates that we can calculate the area of a rectangle with the bar at the top of the stack as the minimum height.
+The width of the rectangle is determined by the distance between the current bar and the bar before the one at the top of the stack.

 stack = []